kgellien/timeplanner-scala/README.md

 #### TODOs

-- Refactor LatexWeekSchedule and LatexWeekWorkPlan (quite a bit of duplication); these might constitute a use case for a template engine
+- Refactor LatexWeekSchedule; this might constitute a use case for a template engine
 - Externalize corresponding configs
 - Internationalization
 - latin1 vs. utf8 should be configurable
 - new week plans and day plans should be configurable
+- clean-up generated LaTeX

 ### 0.7.9-SNAPSHOT